With Treatment

 Services provided:

-Tuba City Outpatient Treatment Center Division Of Behavioral And Mh Services is an inpatient treatment center in Tuba City, Arizona that is situated in the 86045 zip code.
+Tuba City Outpatient Treatment Center Division Of Behavioral And Mh Services is an inpatient treatment center in Tuba City, AZ that is located in the 86045 zip code.
 Tuba City Outpatient Treatment Center Division Of Behavioral And Mh Services Accepts Medicaid.
-It offers outpatient treatment and regular outpatient treatment.
+It offers regular outpatient treatment and outpatient rehab.

 Address: 160 North Main Street, Building 25, Tuba City, AZ 86045 in Coconino County